RikuLindholm/adhd/README.md

 ADHD is a distributed file store client implementation.

+## Quick Instructions

+For quickly testing the client and GUI, please run:

+  make                # Compile client and GUI make run            # Run client make run-gui        # Run GUI

 ## Running the server

-A java implementation of the DHT server is given as a JAR package.
+A test server is constantly running at dht.mikkokivela.com:80 so there is no actual need to run the server locally.

-You can start the server by running:
+If you would however like to run the server locally, you can start it by running:

     java -jar DHTServer.jar <port>

-## Compiling and running the client
+## Compiling the client and GUI

-The client can be compiled easily by running:
+The client and the accompanying GUI can be compiled easily by running:

     make

-This compiles the code into an executable named 'dhtonode' which can be run with:
+This compiles the code into an executable named 'dhtonode'.

+## Running the client

+The C client can be started easily by running:

-    make run  // Defaults to options: 127.0.0.1 3200 127.0.0.1 50000
+    make run  // Defaults to options: dht.mikkokivela.com 80 127.0.0.1 50000

-Alternatively, to manually define the client options, it can be run with:
+Alternatively, to manually define the client options (e.g. for connecting to a local server), it can be run with:

     ./dhtonode <server-address> <server-port> <my-address> <my-port>

 Note that the server needs to be running for proper functionality.

-## Compiling and Running the GUI
+## Running the GUI

-The project includes a Java GUI for storing and fetching files from the DHT.
-To compile and run the GUI, simply run:

-    make gui

-Or if you simply want to run the GUI without recompiling:
+For running the accompanying GUI you can simply run:

     make run-gui

+Please make sure that both the server and the C client are running before starting the GUI.